What's Important to Me?

 Knowing yourself is one of the most important steps in your career journey.
 To develop career ideas, you need to better understand your interests, values, strengths, and skills and how they relate to meaningful work.

-3. Talking to people
+3. Talking to People

 Want to dig a bit deeper?
-Try these activities:

 1. Self-Reflection